-2.0 FACILITY REQUIREMENT:
+FACILITY REQUIREMENT:

-2.1 Storage facility to be located on site of Contractor's installation facility in the Halifax / Dartmouth or surrounding area.

-2.2 Capability of providing storage for a minimum of fifty (50) police vehicles.
+- 1. Storage facility to be located on site of Contractor's installation facility in the St. John's or surrounding area. - 2.
+Capability of providing storage for a minimum of fifteen (15) police vehicles.
 To avoid damaging the new vehicle battery, the contractor must ensure that the battery is disconnected in the vehicles being stored at their location.
 Vehicles must be moved at least once every two months to avoid flattening of the tires.
-Lot must be cleared sufficiently of ice and snow so that any vehicle is available within three business days at any time.

-2.3 Storage facility to meet security conditions as outlined below in "3.0 Storage Compound Specifications".

-2.4 Capability to complete vehicle equipment installation within the following time frame:
+Lot must be cleared sufficiently of ice and snow so that any vehicle is available within three business days at any time. - 3.
+Storage facility to meet security conditions as outlined in "Appendix B". - 4.
+Capability to complete vehicle equipment installation within the following time frame:

-Marked/Unmarked Police Package Car - within three working days

-Marked/Unmarked Police Package Truck - within five working days

-Unmarked Police Car - within two working days

-Unmarked Police Truck - within two working days

-Speciality vehicles - within five working days
+Marked/Unmarked Police Package Car - within three working days Marked/Unmarked Police Package Truck - within five working days Unmarked Police Car - within two working days Unmarked Police Truck - within two working days Speciality vehicles - within five working days

-2.5 Installation schedules will be provided by RCMP AR Fleet Section on a monthly basis.
-The installation schedule will specify the expected delivery date for the vehicles listed therein.

-2.6 Vehicle Inventory: The contractor shall complete form 2132 - Vehicle Inspection sheet and submit it electronically or fax it along with the New Vehicle Information Sheet (NVIS) form to RCMP AR Fleet Section upon receipt and inspection of vehicle.
+- 5. Installation schedules will be provided by RCMP AR Fleet Section on a monthly basis.
+The installation schedule will specify the expected delivery date for the vehicles listed therein. - 6.
+Vehicle Inventory: The contractor shall complete form 2132 Vehicle Inspection sheet and submit it electronically or fax it along with the New Vehicle Information Sheet (NVIS) form to RCMP AR Fleet Section upon receipt and inspection of vehicle.
 A copy of Form 2132 will be provided by RCMP AR Fleet Section upon award of Standing Offer Agreement.